 Forced Marriage is an offence and if this is also happening to a child under the age of 18 it is considered to be child abuse.
+'Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.'
 If you suspect that a child may be forced to marry then you must share your concerns with the Designated Safeguarding Lead (DSL) who will make appropriate contact with Children's Social Care or the Police.
 The Forced Marriage Unit can also be contacted for advice and help in making the referral.